Babak Fort: Khurramites in the fort

 The movement of Khurramites in Azerbaijan was associated with Javidhan who was a landlord leader of one of the two Khurramite movements in Azerbaijan (from 807-808 to 816-817), with his headquarters being in Badd, located close to the Aras river.
 The leader of the other Khurramite movement was Abu Imran, who often clashed with Javidhans forces.
 During one of the clashes, in probably 816, Abu Imran was defeated and killed, whilst Javidhan was mortally wounded, dying three days later.
 Javidhan was succeeded by his apprentice Babak Khorramdin, who also married Javidhan's widow.

 Tabari records that Babak started his revolt in 816–817.
-At first, Al-Ma'mun paid little attention to Babak′s uprising because of the difficulty of intervening from distant Khorasan, the appointment of his successor, and the actions of al-Fadl ibn Sahl.
-Such conditions paved the way for Babak and his supporters.
-Caliph Al-Ma'mun sent general Yahya ibn Mu'adh who fought against Babak in 819–820, but could not defeat him.
-Two years later Babak overcame the forces of Isa ibn Muhammad ibn Abi Khalid.
-In 824–825, the Caliphate generals Ahmad ibn al Junayd and Zorayq b. ′Alī b. Ṣadaqa were sent to subdue Babak's revolt.
-Babak defeated them and captured Jonayd.
 In 827–828 Moḥammad b. Ḥomayd was sent to overcome Babak.

 Despite several victories, his troops were defeated by Babak during the last battle at Hashtadsar in 829.
 Caliph Al-Ma′mun's moves against Babak had failed when he died in 833.
 Babak's victories over Arab generals were associated with his possession of Badd fort and the inaccessible mountain stronghold, according to Arab historians who mentioned that his influence also extended to the territories of today’s Azerbaijan Republic- "southward to near Ardabīl and Marand, eastward to the Caspian Sea and the Shamakhi district and Shervan, northward to the Mughan (Moḡān) steppe and the Aras river bank, westward to the districts of Julfa, Nakhchivan, and Marand".

 The last battle between the Arab caliphate and the Khurramites took place in the fortress of Badd on 837.
 The Khurramites were defeated and Afshin reached Badd.
 Afshin had additional forces from the Caliphate under the Arab magnate Abū Dolaf and settled in a camp six miles away from Badd fortress.
 He used this camp as a base for mountain attacks against Badd.
 After setting up siege machinery and naphtha-throwers, he was able to invade Badd.
 The Khurramites were defeated and after capturing the Badd fortress, Babak escaped, but was later captured and executed.